Woodland Caribou Provincial Park offers a remote yet accessible canoeing and camping experience which will draw on your backcountry skills.

 Many of the private outposts and lodges in the parks are dedicated to fishing.

 Woodland Caribou is home to the bird species of the boreal forest.
 Keen birders will be able to check off many species on their life list that are common to the region.
-Visitors can observe Great Grey Owls that reside in the park and numerous songbirds during their spring migration.
+Visitors can observe Great Gray Owls that reside in the park, birds of pray such as bald eagles and various species of hawks, waterfowl and numerous nesting songbirds.
+Many more species are observed during their spring and fall migrations.

 Woodland Caribou is a wilderness park for visitors who want a natural experience.
 It has very few amenities.
 Full and partial outfitting services are available from canoe outfitters based in Red Lake.

 Park features on this map are representative only and may not accurately depict regulated park boundaries.
 For official map representation of provincial parks, visit Ontario's Crown Land Use Policy Atlas.